 Ah, the China cabinet, the piece of furniture that could always use a little dazzling up!
 Here, the back panel of an oak cabinet has been covered with Quadrostyle Agadir wallpaper, giving it a hint of personality as well as lightening an otherwise heavy installment.

 Put Some Flash in Your Formica

 Formica chairs like these are a mid-century staple and timeless choice for kitchen dining arrangements.
 Here, the Formica chair gets extra retro with Quadrostyle Diamond wallpaper in mustard.
 Perfect for those who aren’t shy about showing off their personality!

 Top It Off With Wallpaper

 Keep it simple by covering a single surface, such as the top of a table, nightstand, or dresser, such as this one.
-Quadrostyle Syracuse wallpaper adds in a welcome dash of pale pink.
-To an otherwise shite-washed room!
+Quadrostyle Syracuse wallpaper adds a welcome dash of pale pink to an otherwise white-washed room!

 Make Your Entertainment Console More Dynamic

 When Kelli from @myhouseof8 accidentally ordered the wrong sized Willow in Fonte Grey tile stickers for her bathroom floor, she didn't let her stickers go to waste—she used them to add dimension to her entertainment console!
 This easy addition keeps it simple and classy.

 Check out Kelli's "Shelf Backsplash" Highlight on Instagram to see how she did it or watch the video here: